devakumar/devakumar.github.io/_pages/work.md

 ## Projects

-[^n1]: The abstract is accepted but not presented due to policy constraints.
+[^note]: The abstract is accepted but not presented due to policy constraints.